ditto-assistant/ditto-app/README.md

 # Running locally without Docker:

 1. Tested on Python versions 3.7-3.10.
 Install whichever you prefer!
-2. Rename .env.example to .env and fill out API credentials you want to use (see Extra Notes below for .env setup instructions).
+2. Rename .env.example to .env and fill out API credentials you want to use (see Environment Setup Instructions below).

 Use your favorite package manager to [Install just](https://github.com/casey/just#packages) then run install: